A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 Fly to Casablanca Mohammed V International Airport

 Official taxis park just outside the terminal buildings and provide 24-hour service to downtown Casablanca.
 Booking a private airport transfer will ensure the driver is there when you arrive and save you the hassle of negotiating a fare.
+Alternatively, you can arrange a fixed-price transfer with Welcome Pickups.

 If you’re flying into Casablanca and have a few hours to kill before continuing on to another Moroccan destination, this Casablanca layover tour is ideal.
 It can be tailored to suit the time you have available and includes return transport from the airport.